-If you accidentally gave your baby honey you should watch for any allergic reaction and monitor her for signs of infant botulism for the next 18-36 hours.
-Signs of infant botulism include weak cry, loss of head control, loss of appetite, breathing difficulty, and muscle weakness babies under the age of 12 months have the highest risk.
+If you accidentally gave your baby honey, you should watch for any allergic reaction and monitor them for signs of infant botulism for the next 18-36 hours.
+Signs of infant botulism include weak cries, loss of head control, loss of appetite, breathing difficulty, and muscle weakness.
+Although infant botulism is rare, reach out to your pediatrician if you have any concerns.

-What happens if you give a baby honey?
+What happens if you accidentally gave your baby honey?

-Then, one night, you are eating out and you order some cooked carrots for your little one to munch on without realizing that they used honey in the recipe.
+You may have heard from your child’s pediatrician that little ones shouldn’t have honey before their first birthday.
+After hearing about infant botulism, you become hyper-aware of anything that may or may not contain honey.
+Then one night while you’re eating out, you order some cooked carrots for your little one to munch on without realizing the restaurant used honey in the recipe.
 You may be tempted to call the doctor right away or even rush to the ER – but don’t panic!

 Infant botulism is extremely rare.
 Only about 250 cases of infant botulism occur in the United States each year and only about 15% of these occur due to honey consumption (the other cases likely occur due to exposure to contaminated soil).
 The majority of cases occur in California, Utah, and Pennsylvania.